adrianhall/adrianhall.github.io/_posts/2021/2021-11-08-azure-mobile-apps-intro.md

 That's a deceptively simple command that does all the work of creating and deploying a web application for you.
 It won't connect a database (but we don't need one because we've switched over to an in-memory database), so there is still work to be done if you want to provision a full web app connected to a database.

+> The original Azure Mobile Apps only ran on App Service.
+The new Azure Mobile Apps is "just an ASP.NET Core application", so you can run it wherever ASP.NET Core applications run - including container based systems like Azure Kubernetes Service or Azure Container Apps.

 ## Some things to try out

 Note that we are not tied to SQL Azure any more.
-You can try anything - SQLite needs a little more work than most (since it has a deficient DateTime implementation that doesn't have millisecond resolution), but [Cosmos](https://docs.microsoft.com/ef/core/providers/cosmos/?tabs=dotnet-core-cli), [MySQL](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql), or [PostgreSQL](https://www.npgsql.org/efcore/) are all possibilities, along with others.
+You can try anything - SQLite needs a little more work than most (since it has a deficient DateTime implementation that doesn't have millisecond resolution), but [Cosmos DB](https://docs.microsoft.com/ef/core/providers/cosmos/?tabs=dotnet-core-cli), [MySQL](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql), or [PostgreSQL](https://www.npgsql.org/efcore/) are all possibilities, along with others.
+Check out [the database notes in the HOW TO guide](https://docs.microsoft.com/azure/developer/mobile-apps/azure-mobile-apps/howto/server/dotnet-core) for important support notes.

 ## Backwards compatible - almost